mendix/docs/content/refguide/collaborative-development.md

 	![Globe Icon in the Branch Line Manager](attachments/collaborative-development/globe-icon.png)<br/>

-2. Select the line you want to enable the Web Modeler for and click **Enable for the Web Modeler** option. <br/>
+2. Select the line you want to enable the Web Modeler for and click **Enable for the Web Modeler**. <br/>

 	![Branch Line Manager - Enabling Another Branch](attachments/collaborative-development/enable-another-branch.png)